 - Unit rules

 - Contact hours

-- lectures: online; site visits: 2 hours per week every alternative week; tutorials: 2 hours per week
+- lectures: online; site visits: 2 hours per week every alternative week; Practical Classes: 2 hours per week

 - Students are required to have a certified protective work helmet and appropriate clothing including footwear to wear on the site visits.
 Enrolled students can access unit materials via the LMS (Learning Management System).